SNAP: Semantic Stories for Next Activity Prediction: The model

-\textbf{Story: }\textit{ The requested loan amount was 20,000\$, and it was requested by the customer.
-The activity "Register Application" took place on turn 6, which occurred 12 days after the case started.
-The support line responsible for handling this application was the Customer Support team.
-The latest impact of the loan application was assessed as "Moderate".
-The loan application was under the ownership of the United States, indicating that the applicant resided in the USA.
-The finance division was involved in processing this application, with John Doe taking responsibility for it.
-The specific product being applied for was a Personal Loan.
-The sequence of recent activities leading up to this event might include steps such as preliminary checks, document verification, credit assessment, and application review.}

-We note that the number of tokens in the story may exceed the number of tokens limit imposed by the LFM, especially when fine-tuning small models such as BERT and DeBERTa.
-That is amplified when several datasets' largest case length surpass $150$ activities.
-In order to mitigate this, SNAP imposes a maximum trace length limit for the number of last activities we introduce in the story.
+We note that the number of tokens in the story may exceed the LFM's limit for tokens, especially when fine-tuning small models such as BERT and DeBERTa.
+That is amplified when the largest case length of several datasets surpass $150$ activities.
+To mitigate this, SNAP imposes a maximum trace length limit for the number of last activities we introduce in the story.
 The procedure for selection of this parameter is described in Section \ref{subsec:validation_setup}.

 Another point to consider when transforming traces into stories is numerical features.
 LFM performs best when the story content is rich in semantic meaning, while numbers offer little such content.
 However, it turns out that numerical features, such as time from process start in days, can improve the model's goodness-of-fit.